 It’s almost impossible to visit any place on the planet that has no signs of human activity—roads, telephone poles and buildings.
 Antarctica was silent.
 We were the last cruise of the season, so there were no other boats, and except for research or old whaling stations, there were no marks made by man anywhere.

-The temperatures are frigid, so you’ll want to bring neoprene socks and nylon trousers to go over your fleece.
+The temperatures are frigid, so you’ll want to pack smart for Antarctica.
 And almost as important, enough books to last both two-day crossings on the ship!

-A few of Vickie and David’s favorite things from tour:
+A few of our favorite things from tour

 Flocks of penguins porpoising past us always put a smile on our faces; on land, their waddling figures had the same effect.
 If you sit down and stay still, they will approach you—one came up to me, turning his head from side to side before trundling off.